 The social architecture is the sum total of the culture, the systems, the processes and the principles that determine the manner in which an employee’s talents, perspectives, and behavior put to use to achieve an organization’s goals.
 It also includes those determinants of executive action such as the organization-structure, the recognition reward and punishment systems, the measures of performance and career development, and the learning and development eco-system created to sharpen executive and managerial capabilities.

 It is obvious that if effective and swift-decision-making seen as a “positive precondition” within the organization then the social architecture will be supportive of it.
-People at the right levels will be encouraged to make decisions that pertain to the areas that they are accountable for.
+People at the right levels will-be encouraged to make decisions that pertain to the areas that they are accountable for.
 Managers and senior executives will be encouraged to take decisions and not avoid taking a stand.
-Since no executive can ever be a clairvoyant, some decisions might not turn out to be the best for the organization.
+Since no executive can ever be clairvoyant, some decisions might not turn out to be the best for the organization.
 Would the “social architecture” of the organization punish “errant” employees, or applaud them for their swift decision-making?
 In the latter situation, the organization may also endeavor to learn from the failed decisions.
 They are making the system more resilient and robust in the process.

-However, not all enterprises have mastered the science and the expertise of making available the right information to the right levels in the organization.
+However, not all-enterprises have mastered-the-science and the-expertise of making available the right information to the right levels in the organization.
 This impacts decisiveness adversely.
 Sound and swift decision-making need analytical support systems that use both qualitative and quantitative data to provide decision-makers with answers to their “what if” questions.
-Data also help to define trade-offs in terms of what’s valuable to the organization, eliminating certain branches of a potential decision and saving valuable time and managerial resources.
+Data also help to define trade-offs in terms of what’s valuable to the organization.
+Eliminating certain branches of a potential decision and saving valuable time and managerial resources.

 Organizations that are keen to be in the forefront of being able to make the most of opportunities, and lead the pack in their chosen industry will consciously need to willfully cultivate the capabilities of decisiveness in their managers.
-Not only that, but they will also need to work on the remaining three factors ( enunciated above ) and create conditions where appropriate and effective decision-making becomes the hallmark of all key personnel in the organization.
+Not only that, but they will also need to work on the remaining three factors (enunciated above).
+And create conditions where appropriate and effective decision-making becomes the hallmark of all key personnel in the organization.